alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 // }
 ```

-By keeping the state private and forcing you to use `Match`, the compiler ensures you *always* handle the error case.
-You cannot access the success value without providing a plan for the error.

-Also avoid adding helper methods like `ValueOrThrow()`.
-They encourage you to ignore the error case, which defeats the purpose of the `Result` type.

-With `Result<TSuccess, TError>`, the error is part of the type, so you’ll usually surface it at the edge (UI, logs, HTTP response, etc.) via `Match`.
+Keeping the state private pushes you toward `Match`, so the error case stays handled.

+Avoid adding helper methods like `ValueOrThrow()`: they reintroduce “exceptions as control flow.”

 ### Putting it together: the Deactivate User pipeline
-Now that we have `Result` and `Error`, we can write the domain pipeline as a few small steps.
-Notice that persistence happens at the boundary, after `Match`:
+Now the workflow is a few small steps, with persistence at the boundary:

 ```csharp
 public sealed class User